f5devcentral/f5-rseries-training/docs/rseries_performance_and_sizing.rst

 https://devcentral.f5.com/s/articles/F5-Fast-L4-Acceleration-and-the-F5-Smart-Coprocessor-prioritized-Fast-L4-Acceleration

-In rSeries there are now multiple FPGA’s, the **Application Traffic Services Engine** (ATSE), and the **Appliance Switch** (ASW), and the **Network Services Engine** (NSE).
+In rSeries there are now multiple FPGA’s, the **Application Traffic Services Engine** (ATSE), and the **Appliance Switch** (ASW), and the **Network Services Socket** (NSO).
 In addition to supporting previous functions done by the ePVA there are also additional functions that were performed in software or 3rd party chipsets that are now handled within the FPGA’s.
 Below is an architectural diagram of the r10000 Series appliance.

 .. image:: images/rseries_performance_and_sizing/image1.png
   :align: center